matdoidge/alakazam/README.md

 The dashboard will automatically connect to your Home Assistant instance.
 On first use, you'll be prompted to authenticate.

+**💡 Important:** When authenticating, check **"Create a Long-Lived Access Token"** to ensure persistent login.
+Without this, you'll need to log in repeatedly.

 ### Security & Privacy

 **Your data is safe!** The dashboard uses Home Assistant's built-in authentication system and respects all Home Assistant permissions.
 Your calendar and entity data are only accessible to authenticated users, just like Home Assistant's native dashboard.